 The traditional peasant dish gets an easy, delicious upgrade with this Quick Cassoulet.
-Made with chicken apple sausages, bacon and white beans, AND ready in a fraction of the time, this Cassoulet will help you beat the winter blues!
+Made with chicken sausages, bacon and white beans, plus ready in a fraction of the time, this Cassoulet will help you beat the winter blues!

 Hi-ya friends!
 Happy Galentine’s Day to all you ladies out there!